Brown, Surefoot, Flying Tpot: Side-stands (stock and aftermarket).

 NOTE!
 There is a LOT to know about the center-stand and side-stand changes over the years.
 It can be complicated.
-You may have to refer to on-line fiche for your particular bike.
+You may refer to on-line fiche for your particular bike, but that fiche might be wrong, or very misleading.
 I have thought about doing photos of the various types of hardware, springs, etc....used on these, and decided to hold off for awhile on doing it.

 One thing that may confuse you is that there were several lengths of springs